kukuu/games/README.md

 This game has been engineered to be played against the Computer.

 You can read more on the game from here - https://en.wikipedia.org/wiki/Rock–paper–scissors.

+Note, the semantics  in descriptive names of the caching variables for the DOM elements.

 Good luck!